 Various groups throughout history have claimed to have some special, secret or hidden knowledge, and that by using this knowledge they can essentially control the world or at least exert considerable influence upon the world.
 Many of these groups often further claim to be associated with one another in some way.
 The general thrust of these claims is that these various groups are actually all part of (or offshoots of) a single, ancient organization, now simply known as the “Illuminati.”

 Some of these purported Illuminati groups promulgate information which could be labeled as “pseudo-illumination” – false paths of enlightenment, littered with a variety of mystical, superstitious and contra-reality concepts.
-Some of these groups actually are complete fakes, with no ties to the Illuminati at all; others are tactical misdirections employed by the Illuminati where open revelation would be counter-productive and such tactical misdirection is necessary.
+Some of these groups actually are complete fakes, with no ties to the Illuminati at all; others are tactical misdirections employed by the Illuminati itself where open revelation would be counter-productive.

 Groups make false claims of Illuminati association, and promote their own particular brands of pseudo-illumination for a variety of reasons; here are just a couple:

 To attempt to discredit the Illuminati by promoting or engaging in unflattering or even evil ideas or activities.

 To promote their own agenda assisted by the unearned status gained by their fictitious Illuminati association.

 The Illuminati itself has strategically employed misdirection through the promotion of various forms of pseudo-Illumination throughout its history.
 This has been done for different reasons: